dev-sys-do/project-2427/topics/p2p-transfer-protocol/docs/architecture.md

 ## p2p-transfert-protocol
-A simple text-based protocol for file transfert.
+A simple text-based protocol for file transfer.
 This tool includes both a client and a single threaded server implementation.

 By default, the server listens on `[::]:0`.
 This can